gregorymayo/Tipcalculator/README.md

 ## Notes

 Because I'm not new in the programming, it isn't quite hard for me to understand the Swift languange.
 The problems that I encountered during making this program is sometimes it's hard for me to find the error while making this app.
-Also, sometimes it is making me confuse for looking the correct function that I should use in the Swift.
+Also, sometimes it is making me confuse for looking the right function that I should write and use in the Swift.

 ## License